PROPERTY TAX INFORMATION

 CURRENT & DELINQUENT PROPERTY TAX INFORMATION

-Payment for the current property taxes between July 1st and February 28th each year must be made payable to the City of Grosse Pointe Park no later than August 31st.
-If the due date falls on a weekend or holiday, the due date will be moved to the following business date before interest penalties apply.
+Should the due date fall on a weekend or holiday, the due date will be moved to the following business date before interest or penalties are applied.

 - The City of Grosse Pointe Park does not give out tax information over the phone, please visit our online website at Home | City of Grosse Pointe Park | BS&A Online (bsaonline.com),